wfjm/w11/tools/dasm-11/README.md

-This directory tree contains the **environment for dasm-11 disassembler** and is organized in
+This directory tree contains the **environment for the dasm-11 disassembler** and is organized in

 | Directory | Content |